 1. Assuming You Know How Your Client Plans to Use Gift Cards

-A gift card solution allows a consumer to buy a gift card so a future purchase is funded.
+A gift card solution allows a consumer to buy a gift card, so a future purchase is funded.
 Beyond giving customers this convenience, your client may have other strategies in mind for a gift card solution investment.
 They may plan to use gift cards as loyalty rewards or issue gift cards instead of cash for returns to hold onto revenue.
-Gift cards could be part of promotions, such as spend $100 on Black Friday and receive a $10 gift card.
+Gift cards could be part of promotions, such as spending $100 on Black Friday and receiving a $10 gift card.
 The merchant may also plan to give gift cards to local organizations as a donation or to business partners as gifts.

 Make sure the gift card solution you implement will give your client the freedom to use the solution however they plan to in a cost-effective and time-saving way.

 2. Defaulting to a Free Gift Card Solution